NishaChandila/Walmart-Sales-Analysis/README.md

 8. Which time of the day do customers give most ratings per branch?
 9. Which day fo the week has the best avg ratings?
 10. Which day of the week has the best average ratings per branch?

+You can view my SQL project, where I perform analyses on these questions, at the following link: [View my SQL Project](https://github.com/NishaChandila/Walmart_sales/blob/main/walmart.sql)